VictorGulart/todoapp_react/README.md

 # To Do APP

-This the current personal project that I'm building.
+This is the current personal project that I'm working on.
 The app will later be posted for free on Heroku.

 I'm adding functionality to the page, and at the moment the login/register system is working and it's also possible to view the lists created on the admin page on the side menu of the app.
 Also, the first list is shown on the home page automatically.